ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     docker run hello-world

+You should see the following if everything is working OK:

+    Hello from Docker.
+    This message shows that your installation appears to be working correctly.

 *(If you have had any problems getting docker installed, you may wish to consult the [detailed installation guide](https://docs.docker.com/installation/))*

 #### Installing the pancancer_launcher container